-Looking for the perfect homesteader’s Christmas gift ideas?
-If you’re looking for easy and fun gift ideas then be sure to check out this list.
+Looking for some perfect homesteader’s Christmas gift ideas?
+If you’re looking for easy and fun gift ideas, then be sure to check out this list.

-Gift Ideas A Homesteader Will Be Proud Of
+Gift Ideas Any Homesteader Will Be Proud Of

 1. Mason Jars

-You never know when you need a fire around the homestead.
-And a homesteader is always ready!
-I truly believe that anyone would appreciate this kind of gift, especially the outdoorsy, as they are well aware that building a fire is an essential survival skill.
+You never know when you need a fire around the homestead, and a homesteader is always ready!
+It’s an excellent gift for anyone with a firepit or grill.
+Plus, building a fire is an essential survival skill.

 If you’ve got tons of fabric scraps, like I do, then these hand warmers are the best things you can DIY for Christmas.
-I’ll definitely be making a pair for a globe-trotting friend of mine, to keep her warm on her travels.
+I’ll be making a pair for a globe-trotting friend of mine to keep her warm on her travels.

 A true homesteader loves and enjoys the happy chirping of birds.
-Help your fellow homesteader attract their beautiful visitors by giving them one of these squirrel proof bird feeders.
+Help your fellow homesteaders attract their beautiful visitors by giving them one of these squirrel proof bird feeders.

 Winter isn’t the best time to see the flowering beauty of nature, so terrarium plants become the perfect way of bringing natural beauty indoors.
 Choose a beautiful vase that suits your recipient and a terrarium plant that will remind them of the true beauty of nature.

-Succulent plants are an on-trend DIY project to bring color to your home and they’re very easy to take care of.
-This is why they’re one of my favorite plants.
-Place a few in a wonderful container to make a charming gift idea that is sure to impress.
+Succulent plants are an on-trend DIY project to bring color to your home, and they’re easy to keep alive.
+(Also why they’re one of my favorite plants.)

 13. Sweater Sleeve Wine Bottle Gift Bags